Check these 9 items off the list to choose the best math videos for your students.

 4. Math Videos Must Keep Students Engaged

 Let's face it, although math teachers love math—many students don’t.
-They may feel intimidated by the subject or have never had learning experiences apart from the traditional “sit and get” lecture.
+They may feel intimidated or have never had learning experiences apart from the traditional “sit and get” lecture.
 The best, high-quality math videos are the perfect tool to overcome these barriers, but only if they keep your students engaged and excited to learn.

 When deciding whether or not a math video is interesting enough to keep your students entertained, one thing you should look for is a dynamic presenter like Howie Hua.
 He’s upbeat, witty, and engages students with real-life applications.
 With teachers like him, there are no dry or dull lessons!